Metaphysical Poetry emerged during

 The most prominent feature of

-Metaphysical Poetry is the use of
+Metaphysical Poetry is the use of elaborate and extended metaphors known as

-Metaphysical conceits
+Metaphysical conceits.

-unexpected and often far-fetched comparisons between two unrelated things.
+These conceits draw unexpected and often far-fetched comparisons between two unrelated things.

-The poets used these conceits to explore
+The poets used these conceits to explore abstract concepts and emotions in a

-.
+novel and intellectual manner.
 Due to the use of such conceits, Metaphysical

 Poetry became difficult to understand.